 Loyalty programs are designed to get you to play more, but that doesn’t mean there’s no benefit to you.
 If you visit the casino often–or even just a few times a year–you can accumulate points every time you play.
 This can get you some great rewards like meal discounts, free spins on slot machines, and giveaway entries.

 Generally, it’s beneficial to join a casinos’ rewards program to make full use of special offers that come with the program.

 Churchill Downs owns Rivers Casino in Des Plaines, while minority owner Rush Street operates the property.
-Caesars owns Harrah’s Joliet and Metropolis.
-The company’s planned merger with Eldorado could bring another Illinois property under its umbrella; Eldorado Resorts owns Grand Victoria Casino in Elgin.
+Caesars owns Harrah’s Joliet and Metropolis, plus the Grand Victoria Casino in Elgin via Caesars’ merger with Eldorado Resorts.

 Penn National Gaming owns Aurora and Joliet’s Hollywood Casino properties.
 Par-A-Dice is owned by Boyd Gaming, Jumer’s Casino and Hotel is owned by Delaware North.

 Casino Queen, located in East St. Louis, is Illinois’ only employee-owned casino.